JHolsy/flappy-rescue/README.md

 # flappy-rescue
-Learning game dev by recreating flappy bird
+Learning unity and github by recreating flappy bird

+Planning to make some small changes as well, I want a helicopter instead of a bird.